toperkov/YateBTSRogueGSM/README.md

-# YateBTSRogueSGM
+# Yate BTS Rogue GSM

-Rogue GSM Base Station based on YateGSM
+Rogue GSM Base Station based on YateGSM and BladeRF x40.
+These instructions were mostly inspired by recent blog from A. Knight: [Hacking GSM: Building a Rogue Base Station to Hack Cellular Devices](https://www.brierandthorn.com/post/hacking-gsm-building-a-rogue-base-station-to-hack-cellular-devices).
+Small patches and corrections have been made to support latest Ubuntu OS system with GCC 6/7 and OpenSSL 1.1, along with BladeRF x40 board.

 Step 0: Enter root mode with: